mdgriffith/elm-dev/ext-watchtower/readme.md

 This recursively searches for `elm.json` files and notes them.

 At the moment, it also looks for `src/Main.elm` as the entrypoint, though there are still questions about what to do about files that aren't imported by the entrypoint.

+## Install Watchtower locally

+Run `stack install` and it will compile and copy the `elm-watchtower` binaries to your PATH.